sbeam/zencodable/README.md

 # Setup

-## Zencoder API keys
+## Zencoder API keys and initializer settings

-the zencoder/zencoder-rb gem expects access to your Zencoder API keys in some fashion.
-Also, we need to use dbalatero/typhoeus for HTTP stuffs, that's the only way Zencoder will work with S3.
-So, I like something in `config/initializers` like
+the [zencoder](https://github.com/zencoder/zencoder-rb) gem expects access to your Zencoder API keys in some fashion.
+Also, [typhoeus](https://github.com/dbalatero/typhoeus) is a big improvement for HTTP stuffs.
+Thirdly, Zencoder's API v2 (soon to be released as of 2011-12-4) is full of options, has more progress information and much more hotness - so let's use that!.

+So, I like something in `config/initializers/zencoder.rb` like

     # zencoder setup
     if Rails.env == 'production'